Affordable Therapy Options For Mental Health

 Even after you settle into a routine with your therapist or support group, there may be other resources that can supplement your mental health care outside of regular therapy sessions.
 If you’re looking for educational information on different forms of mental illness, organizations like the National Institute of Mental Health and the Substance Abuse and Mental Health Administration have several articles pertaining to various mental health conditions.

-Additionally, the following organizations offer free crisis services and other general resources such as blogs and self-care “toolkits”, for example.
-These resources can offer both immediate advice and long-term support:
+Additionally, the following organizations offer free mental health resources, including crisis text lines, and other general resources, such as blogs and self-care tool kits.
+These resources can offer both immediate advice for those experiencing a health crisis and long-term support:

-When you call or text these organizations, you can speak to highly trained and compassionate individuals.
+When you call or text these organizations, you can speak to highly trained and compassionate individuals without the need for health insurance.
 Sometimes, they have personal experience with the concerns you’re facing and can guide you toward the next steps for treatment or support.
+However, it is important to note that these representatives are often unable to offer medical advice.

-In our online era, these free digital resources can be an invaluable asset to your recovery journey, and more resources emerge every day.
-Consider contacting your doctor, therapist, support group leader, or another trusted resource for personalized recommendations.
+In our online era, these free or affordable digital resources can be an invaluable asset to your recovery journey, and more resources emerge every day.
+Consider contacting your doctor, therapist, support group leader, or another trusted resource for personalized recommendations for mental health services.

 iStock/SDI Productions